FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-2-14-cnn_streetview.md

 {: .center}
 ![chars74k](https://kaggle2.blob.core.windows.net/competitions/kaggle/3947/media/chars74k.jpg)
-{: .caption} *Examples of images taken from Kaggle and the Chars74k website*
+* Examples of images taken from Kaggle and the Chars74k website *

 Convolution neural networks have been the top performers in computer vision since 2012.
 Changes to network architecture and data processing are being made all the time that are steadily increasing the performance of image classification.
 This network is inspired by the ImageNet winners of 2014.
 It is a [VGG](http://arxiv.org/abs/1409.1556) style convolution neural network with heavy data augmentation.
 They used 'networks of increasing depth using an architecture with very small (3x3) convolution filters'.
 On this dataset, pairing the VGG-style network with heavy data augmentation currently gets 83.3% on a holdout validation dataset of 6,220 images and [first place](https://www.kaggle.com/c/street-view-getting-started-with-julia/leaderboard) on the Kaggle leaderboards.